 Sports Premium Funding was first allocated to schools in 2013.
-This academic year, the grant has been significantly increased.
 The grant is to be used to enhance the provision of sports and PE, to encourage participation in sports and help pupils develop a healthy lifestyle.

 The funding is ring-fenced to be used by the school to achieve self-sustaining improvement in the quality of PE and sport.
 It is important to emphasise that the focus of spending must lead to long lasting impact against the vision (below) that will live on well beyond the Primary PE and Sport Premium funding.

 The national vision is for: “All pupils leaving primary school [to be] physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport.”

 We believe that the Sport Premium funding should support three key areas: physical education, healthy & active lifestyles and participation in competitions and local initiatives in the community.